The Need: traditional industrial methods of crop cultivation rely on expensive pesticides and fertilisers and often lead to natural degradation.

 The group developed the first Brazilian cane harvester in partnership with a local manufacturer.
 The machine cuts cane into pieces and feeds them into a hopper where opposing currents of air strip off the leaves and spray them onto the ground, thereby returning 20 tonnes of previously unused organic material per hectare to the soil each year.
 This restores nutrients and forms a mulch that helps keep weeds down and prevents water evaporation.

 To reduce dependency on expensive and potentially harmful artificial inputs, chemical fertilisers were replaced by a unique Integrated Organic Fertilisation Programme.
-Pesticides were exchanged for a natural pest and disease management system, which leverages naturally resistant crop varieties, a biological control programme, and cultural agricultural practices to inhibit pests and weeds.
+Pesticides were exchanged for a natural pest and disease management system, which leverages naturally resistant crop varieties, a biological control programme, and cultural control methods to inhibit pests and weeds.

 Soil compression is another potential threat for soil vitality , as conventional farming equipment compacts earth and hampers aeration, water penetration and microbial health.
 Balbo Group devised a low-tech yet effective solution for this, using high flotation tyres which are partially deflated before vehicles are driven into the fields.